bronson/trying/README.markdown

 * Bundler: `gem "retryable", :git => "git://github.com/bronson/retryable.git"`

+NOTE: you must use bundler.  gem install won't install this code.

 Include retryable before using it.
 This allows unrelated libraries to use retryable without conflicting.